-As of the date of the adoption of the TCP Criteria, FTA has not yet issued final guidance for the implementation of the new funding programs under MAP-21.
+As of the date of the adoption of the TCP Process and Criteria, FTA has not yet issued revised guidance for the implementation of the its programs that reflects changes to the programs made by the FAST Act.
 MTC and the Partnership will revisit and recommend updates to the policy if required to conform to future FTA rules and guidance.

-In December 2013, MTC adopted Resolution No. 4123 or the Transit Core Capacity Challenge Grant Program (CCCGP) which establishes a policy commitment of approximately \$7.4 billion in federal, state, regional and local funds to high-priority transit capital projects that will improve the capacity and state of good repair of transit services in the urban core of the region.
+In December 2013, MTC adopted Resolution No. 4123 for the Transit Core Capacity Challenge Grant Program (CCCGP), which establishes a policy commitment of approximately \$7.4 billion in federal, state, regional and local funds to high-priority transit capital projects that will improve the capacity and state of good repair of transit services in the urban core of the region.
 The CCCGP will determine the TCP program amounts for certain projects and sponsors.
-A more detailed description of the CCCGP is provided on Page 35 of Attachment A to this resolution.
+A more detailed description of the CCCGP is provided on Page 37 of Attachment A to this resolution.

-II.GOALS AND OBJECTIVES
+II.
+GOALS AND OBJECTIVES

-The goal of the TCP Criteria is to fund transit projects that are most essential to the region and consistent with Plan Bay Area, the region's current 28-year plan.
-TCP also implements elements of the Transit Sustainability Project recommendation (MTC Resolution No. 4060).
-Among the region's objectives for the TCP are to:
+The goal of the TCP Process and Criteria is to fund transit projects that are most essential to the region and consistent with Plan Bay Area, the region's current long-range Regional Transportation Plan (RTP), and Plan Bay Area 2040, the updated RTP currently under development.
+The TCP Process and Criteria also implements elements of the Transit Sustainability Project recommendation (MTC Resolution No. 4060).
+Among the region's objectives for the TCP Process and Criteria are to:

-Fund basic capital requirements: All eligible projects are to be considered in TCP score order, with emphasis given to the most essential projects that replace and sustain the existing transit system capital plant.
+Fund basic capital requirements: All eligible projects are to be considered in TCP Process and Criteria score order, with emphasis given to the most essential projects that replace and sustain the existing transit system capital plant.
 MTC will base the list of eligible replacement and expansion projects on information provided by the transit operators in response to a call for projects, or on information provided through the CCCGP.
 Operator-proposed projects should be based on Short Range Transit Plan (SRTP) service objectives or other board-approved capital plans.
-Also, after FTA publishes and adopts the final Transit Asset Management (TAM) rule required by MAP-21, requests for replacement/rehabilitation of assets should be consistent with TAM plans.
-All projects not identified as candidates for the TCP process are assumed to be funded by other fund sources and are so identified in operators' SRTPs or capital plans.
+Also, after FTA publishes and adopts the final Transit Asset Management (TAM) rule, requests for replacement/rehabilitation of assets should be consistent with FTA-required Transit Asset Management (TAM) plans.
+All projects not identified as candidates for the TCP Program are assumed to be funded by other fund sources and are so identified in operators' SRTPs or capital plans.